MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/MarkdownParser.md

 This requires an inherited `IRenderContext`, which allows you to keep track of the Context of the rendering.

-The best way to figure out how to create a Renderer, is to look at the implementation `(https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/rel/7.1.0/Microsoft.Toolkit.Uwp.UI.Controls/MarkdownTextBlock/Render)` for the UWP MarkdownTextBlock control.
+The best way to figure out how to create a Renderer, is to look at the [implementation](https://github.com/CommunityToolkit/WindowsCommunityToolkit/tree/rel/6.1.1/Microsoft.Toolkit.Uwp.UI.Controls/MarkdownTextBlock/Render) for the UWP MarkdownTextBlock control.

 ## Sample Project

-Markdown Parser Sample Page Source `(https://github.com/windows-toolkit/WindowsCommunityToolkit/rel/7.1.0/rel/7.1.0/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/MarkdownParser/MarkdownParserPage.xaml.cs)`.
+[Markdown Parser Sample Page Source](https://github.com/CommunityToolkit/WindowsCommunityToolkit/blob/rel/6.1.0/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/MarkdownParser/MarkdownParserPage.xaml.cs).
 You can [see this in action](uwpct://Helpers?sample=Markdown%20Parser) in the [Windows Community Toolkit Sample App](https://aka.ms/windowstoolkitapp).

 ## Requirements